-Brazilian Jiu-Jitsu, No-Gi Submission Wrestling, and Wrestling are the grappling arts that we teach and practice at WNY MMA & Fitness.
+Brazilian Jiu-Jitsu, No-Gi Submission Wrestling, and Wrestling are the grappling arts that we teach and practice at WNY MMA & Fitness in Buffalo.
 But, for those who are new, what is grappling?
 Read on to learn more, or sign up for a free intro class to learn from one of our coaches!

 What is grappling?

 In grappling, for self-defense and for sport, we work without weapons or striking to gain an advantage over our opponents.
 We use techniques such as takedowns, throws, sweeps, turnovers, or guard passing to gain a better position in relation to our opponent.
 In MMA, we add strikes into our grappling game.

 From a dominant position, there are a variety of ways to submit the other person: chokes and joint locks are two of the most common ones.
 Sometimes, even if we have a position of advantage, we aren’t yet able to land a submission.
 In this case, we use techniques to control the other person’s posture and body in order to progress to a better position and get a submission.